spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 ## PrivateApi:Facade

-It is allowed to use only the methods declared on the project level from a repository, factory, or entity manager inside the facade class of a project level.
+When you use a repository, factory, or entity manager inside of facade class on a project level, please use only methods that are also declared on the project level.

 ### Example of code that causes an upgradability error